-With guidance from the Committee, the NQF staff conducted an environmental scan of healthcare quality measures and measure concepts as the first step to the development of a quality measure framework specific to opioids, polysubstance use and co-occurring behavioral health conditions.
+With guidance from the Committee, NQF staff conducted an environmental scan of healthcare quality measures and measure concepts as the first step to the development of a quality measure framework specific to opioids, polysubstance use, and co-occurring behavioral health conditions.
 This framework will be provided within the final report of the Committee's work.
 Such a framework, once constructed, will aim to comprehensively organize the ecosystem of quality measures and measurement concepts related to the topic.
-Additionally, the framework will be part of a quality measure gap identification and prioritization exercise to inform decisions specific to the priority of measures that should be developed to address challenges with co-occurring opioid use, polysubstance use, and behavioral health.
+Additionally, the framework will incorporate results from a quality measure gap identification and prioritization exercise.
+The prioritization of measure gaps is intended to inform decisions on measures that should be developed to address challenges with co-occurring opioid use, polysubstance use, and behavioral health.

-Though the search to identify healthcare quality measures for the scan has an all-inclusive scope, the Committee focus leans especially toward all-payer measures-measures for both public and private providers of health insurance-as well as measures that could potentially support the care for those with social risk factors (SRS) that may impact their care needs, including marginalized populations that may be particularly vulnerable to challenges of opioid misuse, other substance use, and behavioral health conditions.
+Although the search to identify healthcare quality measures for the scan has an all-inclusive scope, the Committee's focus leans especially toward all-payer measures-measures for both public and private providers of health insurance-as well as measures that could potentially support the care of those with social risk factors (SRS) that may have an effect on their needs, including marginalized populations that may be particularly vulnerable to challenges of opioid misuse, other substance use, and behavioral health conditions.
 CMS has an interest in all-payer measures to facilitate alignment across payers and programs, to promote focus on commonly held quality priorities, and to reduce provider burden associated with measure reporting.
-The Committee took particular interest in identifying measures that could prospectively connect medical professionals and non-medical professionals with common goals of addressing behavioral health issues, opioid use disorders and polysubstance abuse, such as criminal justice, public health, and social work.14
+The Committee took particular interest in identifying measures that could prospectively connect medical professionals and nonmedical professionals with common goals of addressing behavioral health issues, opioid use disorders, and polysubstance abuse, such as criminal justice, public health, and social work.14